Vivy Yusof: Founding of FashionValet

-A law graduate from London School of Economics (LSE), Vivy is the Chief Creative Officer at FashionValet, a fashion e-commerce company founded by herself and her husband, Dato' Fadzarudin Shah Anuar (mostly known as Fadza), in 2010 when they were 23 years old.
-Now a multi-million dollar company with 150 employees and carrying 500 fashion brands, FashionValet has offices and warehouses in Malaysia, Jakarta and Singapore, and ships parcels daily to customers all over the world.
+Vivy Yusof served as the Chief Creative Officer at FashionValet, a fashion e-commerce company she co-founded with her husband, Fadzarudin Shah Anuar, in 2010 at the age of 23.
+FashionValet has grown to become a significant enterprise with 150 employees and partnerships with over 500 fashion brands.
+The company operates offices and warehouses in Malaysia, Jakarta, and Singapore, and ships products globally.